pschami/documentation/contributingtosymphony.rst

 Use the same coding style as the rest of the codebase.
 In general, write clean code and supply meaningful and comprehensive code comments.

-For more detailed information about how we’ve set up our code, see our :ref:`Development Guidelines`.
+For more detailed information about how we’ve set up our code, see our :ref:`developmentguide-label`.

 Community guidelines
 --------------------